Hg03/Story-Of-ML/Support-Vector-Machine.md

 ### How it is implemented 🤔 💭

-Imagine you have a data with 2 classes i.e. blue 🔵 and red 🔴, we will separate these classes using hyperplane.
+Imagine you have a data with 2 classes i.e. yellow 🟡 and red 🔴, we will separate these classes using hyperplane.
 Hyperplane can be one-dimensional (separated by point), two-dimensional plane (separated by line), three-dimensional (separated by plane or circle) or more higher dimensional hyperplane.

 |Point Separable|Linearly Separable|Plane Separable|
 |---------------|------------------|---------------|